computernewb/collab-vm-server-1.2/README.md

-## collab-vm-server
+## Collab3

-This repository contains the source code to the CollabVM Server.
-The CollabVM Server powers CollabVM, and it is what you will use to host a CollabVM UserVM or mirror.
+This repository contains the source code to the Collab3 repository.

+The Collab3 repo powers the CollabVM site, and it is what you will use to host a CollabVM UserVM or mirror.

-You can either download already compiled binaries, or compile the CollabVM Server yourself.
+You can either download already compiled binaries, or compile the Collab3 repository yourself.
 Compilation instructions are provided in the BUILDING.md file.

 CollabVM was coded and written by Cosmic Sans, Dartz, Geodude, and modeco80...
 And maybe